 The College's buildings on its main site are mainly eighteenth and nineteenth century with modern additions, and adapted houses and purpose-built student hostels off-domus.
 The buildings are maintained according to a comprehensive long-term rolling maintenance programme which seeks to ensure timely refurbishment, to a standard to minimise unplanned and costly remedial works, carried out within tight budget controls.
+There was a particular focus during the year on the inherited maintenance backlog at Causewayside, with work carried out in relation to fire safety, electricity upgrading, removal of redundant plant, flat refurbishments, and painting and decorating.

 The College has developed a decarbonisation strategy focussing on degasification, as gas consumption for heating and hot water represents over 90% of the College's direct carbon emissions.

+A Public Sector Decarbonisation Fund grant was awarded to the College for degasification work at the College's Frank Young House 26 bed hostel on Wordsworth Grove and the work to replace the glazing, upgrade insulation and install air source heat pumps is underway.

-Initial energy demand reduction measures with regard to glazing and lighting were undertaking in the year.
-Plans have been prepared for the replacement of gas by air source heat pumps in Frank Young House.
-An intercollegiate study to monitor the River Cam's temperature and flow initiated by the College is underway, as the viability is tested of river source heat as the main replacement for gas for both the College's main site and for the Newnham Road / Causewayside cluster.
+The intercollegiate study to monitor the River Cam's temperature and flow initiated by the College was completed during the year and confirmed in principle the viability of river source heat as the main replacement for gas for the College's main site and possibly for the Newnham Road / Causewayside cluster.
+A Public Sector Low Carbon Skills Fund grant has been awarded to the College to enable it to commission the engineering and architectural design work required to advance this scheme.